mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 ## 20.
 As you might have noticed, the MongoDB URI that you copied has a section `<dbuser>:<dbpassword>`, which you need to fill in with your the username and password of the user you added to your database.
 This is *sensitive information* and should be seen by nobody except you.
 Therefore, you *do not* want to leave it in your `index.js` file, especially given that this file is visible on GitHub.

-To solve this issue, we will set the URI as a 'config var' on Heroku.
+To solve this issue, you will set the URI as a 'config var' on Heroku.
 This will allow Heroku to add the URI to your index.js file when your server is first initialized.
 To give you an idea of how this works, take a look at the following line near the top of your `index.js` file:
 ```
 var databaseUri = process.env.DATABASE_URI || process.env.MONGODB_URI;
 ```